Korea corporate bank accounts in 2024

 - During the Korea corporate bank account opening process, it is common for each bank’s in-house Legal and Compliance Department to request additional due diligence documents from potential customers.
 These include i) regulatory licences ii) proof of business globally and in home country including evidence of contracts, invoices and agreements with local Clients and iii) additional KYC information on our Client’s business and place of residency, including nature and volume of transactions.
 Our Clients should expect the bank account approval period to take up to three months.

 - Depending on our Client’s business and nationality, there is an 80% probability Korean banks will request a bank signatory to travel for a one-hour bank interview as part of bank AML/CFT obligations.
 We will try our best to negotiate with the bank for a travel exemption.
 Unfortunately, even if our Client travels to Korea to meet the bank, there is no guarantee that the bank account will be opened.

-- If our Client must travel to Korea for corporate bank account opening, Healy Consultants Group PLC will refund our Client US$950.
+- If our Client must travel to Korea for corporate bank account opening, Healy Consultants Group will refund our Client US$950.

-- If our Client is not comfortable with only a Korea corporate bank account, Healy Consultants Group PLC can open an international corporate bank account outside Korea.
+- If our Client is not comfortable with only a Korea corporate bank account, Healy Consultants Group can open an international corporate bank account outside Korea.
 Examples include New York, Germany, Liechtenstein, Austria, Bulgaria, South Africa, Australia, London, South America or Dubai.
 All banks will be top-tier banks in these countries, with excellent internet banking.